American Vampire: Plot

 The series explores notions of vampire evolution and traces the bloodline of a new kind of vampire, an American species, with new powers and characteristics, through various decades of American history.

 The first five issues feature two story arcs.
-The first takes place in 1925 from the point of view of an aspiring actress in L.A. who becomes the second American Vampire and works to get her revenge on those who turned her.
-The second is of a writer at a book conference due to the reediting of his book, Bad Blood.
+The first takes place in 1925 from the point of view of Pearl Jones, an aspiring actress in L.A., who becomes the second American Vampire and works to get her revenge on those who turned her.
+The second is of a writer at a book conference due to the re-editing of his book, Bad Blood, chronicling the story of outlaw-turned-vampire Skinner Sweet.
 Here, the author claims that his work – which has been long considered a fictional western/terror story – is actually based on true events which he has either witnessed or has collected reliable information on.

 Publication history

 This series publication began on March 17, 2010, with the release of American Vampire #1.
 This is the first comic which features original Stephen King scripting who was contracted to the initial five issues.